felipe-alvarezv/telegram-discord-application/README.md

 # telegram-discord-integration
-An integration that will send messages from selected channels in Telegram to a Discord webhook.
+An application that will send messages from selected channels in Telegram to a Discord webhook.

 <b>Requirements</b><br>
 This application requires Telethon and Discord Webhook.
 You must also create a Telegram application on their website.